muratk5n/thirdwave/en/index.md

 ---

-After decades of elevating businessman to such great heights, the uniparty machinery got bamboozled by a legit businessman in 2016, the very figure they themselves brought to God-like status.
+After decades of elevating businessmen to such great heights, the uniparty machinery got bamboozled by a legit businessman in 2016, the very figure they themselves brought to God-like status.
 That was the great irony of Trump's victory.
 If you did not like that situation